-On this episode of the Third Paddle Podcast, we talk about how to communicate with techies (IT staff and technical freelancers like web developers).
+On this episode of the podcast, we talk about how to communicate with techies (IT staff and technical freelancers like web developers).

 We all know communication is one of the more important soft skills to have.
 But how do you talk to someone whose skills and perspective you might not understand?
 We’ll talk about how techies think, a techie’s work environment, and how gender plays a role.